Restrictions on endomorphism rings of jacobians and their minimal fields of definition: Bounds on the endomorphism field

 \begin{example} In the table below we give examples of the above theorem.
 We denote by $\QQ(\zeta_p)^+$ the maximal totally real subfield of the $p$-th cyclotomic field $\QQ(\zeta_p)$.
-We also write $L_f$ for the minimal field over which $J_f$ and its endomorphisms are defined.
+We also write $L_f$ for the endomorphism field of $J_f$.

 See also the table at the end of Section \ref{Intro} for more examples of Corollary \ref{Field_def_AGL(1,q)}.

 \end{example}

 \begin{proposition} Let $f \in K[x]$ be an irreducible polynomial of odd degree $n$ with Galois group $D_n$.